• Skip to primary navigation

 • Add spinach and applesauce in food processor.
 Pulse for about a minute, or until completely smooth.

 • Add cake mix into large mixing bowl.
 Add in spinach mixture.
-Use a hand mixer and mix until the batter is completely combined.
+Use a hand mixer and mix until the batter is completely combined and no longer lumpy.

 • Fill up your cupcake cups with batter, about 90% of the way full.